 Just because Christmas is over doesn't mean winter is over!
 In fact, December 21 marks the first day of winter on our northern side of the hemisphere.
 Now, our beautiful winter around the US lasts until March 20, so it's time to bring our winter decorating ideas to keep the spirit of Jack Frost alive!

-Now, we're here to bring you winter decor inspiration that shouldn't require you to put in much effort.
+We're here to bring you winter decor inspiration that shouldn't require you to put in much effort.
 It's all a matter of swapping some stuff out instead of revamping all of your Christmas decorations.
-Keep reading to learn how to transition from Christmas to winter decor,easily!
+Keep reading to learn how to transition from Christmas to winter decor, easily!
 Watch the video to get a better glimpse of the decor transition in our warehouse!

 Winter Table Ideas